go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

     - USER_GID=1000
   ```

 - Mount `/home/git/.ssh` of the host into the container.
-This ensures that the `authorized_keys` file is shared between the host `git` user and the container `git` user.
-Otherwise the SSH authentication cannot work inside the container.
+This ensures that the `authorized_keys` file is shared between the host `git` user and the container `git` user otherwise the SSH authentication cannot work inside the container.

   ```yaml
   volumes: